Kuhron/langdoc-script-collection/docs/scripts/video_audio_aligning.md

 ```shell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force;
 ```
-- then go back into the langdoc-script-collection directory and try activating the venv again
+- then go back into the `langdoc-script-collection` directory and try activating the venv again

-- once the venv is activated, you should see a green "(video-audio-aligning)" prefix on your command prompt
+- once the venv is activated, you should see a green `(video-audio-aligning)` prefix on your command prompt
 - install the required Python package dependencies:
 ```shell
 python -m pip install -r requirements.txt